simplesecure/ssa-sdk/README.md

 const appObj = {
     appOrigin: "https://yourappdomain.com", //This is the domain for your app
-    scopes: ['store_write', 'publish_data', 'email'] //These are the scopes you are requesting to use }
+    scopes: ['store_write', 'publish_data', 'email'] //These are the scopes you are requesting to use
+    apiKey: "YourKey", //Provided when you create a project
+    devId: "YourDevId" //Provided when you create a project }
 ```